-Caramel wafers are simply my favourite sweet treat ever since l was a child.
-Crispy wafer sheets, crunchy walnuts and delicious sticky caramel, all in one amazing dessert.
+Caramel Wafers Recipe, my favourite sweet treat ever since l was a child.
+Crispy wafer sheets, crunchy walnuts and delicious sticky caramel filling, all in one amazing dessert.
 Sounds too good to be true?
 Believe me, it is true, and you can get it done in about 30 minutes or so.

 Caramel wafers recipe, a fantastic childhood dessert that is so crunchy and scrumptious.